ibm-cloud-docs/openshift/ts-storage/ts-ocs-storageclass.md

 1. Clean up your [OCS deployment](/docs/openshift?topic=openshift-ocs-manage-deployment#ocs-rm-cleanup-resources).

-1. Create a OCS deployment that uses the custom storage class you created.
+1. Create an OCS deployment that uses the custom storage class you created.